digital-asset/daml/triggers/service/authentication.md

 The SA token is a JWT token eventually used for ledger access.

-In general, each entity in the list can have a one-to-many relationship with an entity later in the list.
+In general, each item in the list can have a one-to-many relationship with an item later in the list.
 For our purposes, users and service accounts correspond one-to-one and represent parties using the trigger service.
 Service accounts do not expire.